ashpursglove/ashs-modbus-tool/README.md

 - Auto-filling tester settings from scanner results

 - **Chaos Mode™**
-  Random writes everywhere!
+  Writes random values everywhere!
 For when you want to leave a permanent emotional imprint on a site

 ---